LivInTheLookingGlass/Euler/docs/src/fortran/lib/primes.rst

 .. f:function:: next_prime(last)

-    :p integer last: The last prime you received (or 1)
+    :p integer(i18t) last: The last prime you received (or 1)
     :returns answer: The next prime in the sequence
-    :rtype answer: integer
+    :rtype answer: integer(i18t)

 .. f:subroutine:: expand_sieve(potential_n)

     A helper routine that lets you pre-initialize the cache of primes to a high number.
     Otherwise you incur a cost of ``O(n loglogn)`` each time ``n`` doubles.

-    :p integer potential_n: The size you wish to expand the sieve to
+    :p integer(i18t) potential_n: The size you wish to expand the sieve to
     :pattrs potential_n: optional

 .. literalinclude:: ../../../../fortran/src/include/primes.f90